Restrained Dutch mark air tragedy in sorrow rather than anger

-AMSTERDAM The Dutch nation mourned 189 citizens lost in the Ukrainian air disaster in sorrow rather than anger on Friday, and Prime Minister Mark Rutte held back from pointing the figure of blame.
+AMSTERDAM The Dutch nation mourned at least 173 citizens lost in the Ukrainian air disaster in sorrow rather than anger on Friday, holding back from immediately pointing the figure of blame.

 In a country which values restraint and avoids public displays of strong emotion, politicians and media stuck largely to reflecting sombrely on those who died when the Malaysian jet came down on Thursday, including some noted citizens.

-"The whole of the Netherlands is in deep mourning," said Rutte.
+"The whole of the Netherlands is in deep mourning," said Prime Minister Mark Rutte.
 "This is one of the worst air disasters in Dutch history."

 While Dutch and world leaders demanded an international investigation into the crash over the conflict zone of eastern Ukraine, the nation steered clear of rapidly accusing any of the sides of shooting the jet down.